 Mickey’s Not So Scary Halloween Party is offered on select night throughout August, September, and October at the Magic Kingdom at Walt Disney World.
 It is a ticketed event and offers special character meet and greets and entertainment thorough the night.

-It is an amazing Halloween party and I would say a “must-do” for every Disney loving family.
+The event is an amazing Halloween party and I would say a “must-do” for every Walt Disney World loving family.
 There are a few pros and cons to the party, but we were really happy we did it.
-Read more on the things we liked and things to consider when deciding if Mickey’s Not So Scary Halloween Party(MNSSHP) is a good fit for your family.
+It can be an added cost for those on a budget but if you can make it work I think it is fun to experience at least once.

 There are pumpkins everywhere!!
 Mickey Pumpkins line the streets of Main Street and the entire parks has a different feel to it.
 Although we visited in August the Halloween spirit was all around us.
 It was exciting and Disney made it fun to go trick or treating through the park.

 I have to say the “Boo To You” parade is fantastic.
-If you are at the MNSSHP you need to make it a priority to see the parade.
+If you are at the Mickey’s Not So Scary Halloween Party you need to make it a priority to see the parade.
 There are typically two showings for the parade.
 An earlier one and later one.
 We watched the parade from Frontierland.
 Some people think Main Street is the best.
 Main Street has great views but I like Frontierland because it is closer to the start of the parade.
+The grave diggers were spooky fun!!

 A few minutes before the start of the parade the Headless Horseman rides down the street.
 This can’t be missed!!
 We arrived about 30 minutes before the start of the parade to get a spot.
 Once we have a spot my husband usually picks up a snack but this time we snacked on our trick or treating candy!

-As a ticket holder for MNSSHP you can enter the park at 4:00pm.
+As a ticket holder for Mickey’s Not So Scary Halloween Party you can enter the park at 4:00pm.
 This is three hours before the party starts.
 During this time we ate dinner and had our FastPass+ scheduled.
 Arrive between 30-40 minutes before 4:00pm to maximize your time.
 As you enter the park they will check your bags and give you a wrist band for the party.

 Guests attending the party can dress up!
 Some guests dress up a little, some dress up a lot.
 There were times guests costumes were so good we couldn’t tell if they were cast members!
 We decided to wear Disney shirts and skip the full on costumes.